Year2024

 The simulation is built with Meta-human characters and hyper realistic art styles to re-create the Minnesota environment familiar to them and encourage them to practice confrontation alongside emotional intelligence in each situation.

-My Role - Creative Lead
+Creative Lead

 I served as the Creative Lead, shaping the overall vision, narrative tone, interaction flow, and emotional rhythm of the experience.
 I worked closely with designers, artists, writers, and developers to ensure every moment felt intentional, immersive, and aligned with the project’s core goals.